BIC-LSU-open-source/Job-Script-to-GUI/README.md

 1. The experienced user of an application tags an existing job batch script using the directives.
 2. The BIC-LSU system automatically parses the tagged script with the **BICLSU_JobScript_to_GUISkeleton.py** and generates web page GUI.
 3. The BIC-LSU system automatically generates the submittable job batch script with the **BICLSU_GUIInput_to_JobScript.py** and input from the GUI and then submits the job.
 The experienced user can instantly monitor the whole process and correct any errors.
-4. The BIC-LSU preserves the converted script for subsequent GUI generation and job submission.
+4. The BIC-LSU preserves the skeleton and converted script for subsequent GUI generation and job submission.